EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Evaluations

 \subsection{Implementation}

 We implement EmbRace on top of DL framework PyTorch 1.8 along with distributed training framework Horovod 0.21.3.
-EmbRace applies the open-source communication library NCCL 2.7.8 as the collective routines executor.
+EmbRace adopts the open-source communication library NCCL 2.7.8 as the collective routines executor.

-EmbRace is integrated with Horovod for usage convenience but takes control of the communication operation.
-Apart from the same additions of Horovod, EmbRace only requires a few extra lines of code changes in PyTorch to prefetch data and schedule the FP order.
-To carry out the Sparsity-aware Hybrid Communication, we first partition the embeddings according to the number of the training process.
+EmbRace is integrated with Horovod for usage convenience but takes control of the communication operations.
+Apart from the same additions of Horovod, EmbRace only requires a few extra lines of code changes in PyTorch to prefetch data and reschedule the FP order.
+To carry out the Sparsity-aware Hybrid Communication, we first partition the embeddings according to the number of training processes.
 Then, we replace the AllReduce operations of word embedding gradients with AlltoAll, and we add another AlltoAll to collect embedding FP outputs by registering hooks.
 As for 2D Communication Scheduling, we hold a priority queue and a communication thread.
-Communications are performed in communication thread according to the priority queue.
-For the Horizontal Scheduling, before training starts, we assign a priority to each dense block according to the dependency graph and register a BP hook.
-When BP hooks of dense blocks are fired, their communication operations along with their priorities are dumped into the priority queue.
-For the Vertical Sparse Scheduling computation, we register a hook on BP to finish the calculation, assign corresponding priorities to computation results and add their communication into the priority queue.
+Communications are performed in the communication thread according to the priority queue.
+For the Block-level Horizontal Scheduling, before training starts, we assign a priority to each dense block according to the dependency graph and register a hook on each BP of dense blocks.
+When this hook is fired, the corresponding dense communication operations along with their priorities are dumped into our priority queue.
+For the Vertical Sparse Scheduling computation, we register another hook on the last BP to finish the calculation, assign corresponding priorities to computation results and add their communications into the priority queue as well.